martyf/les-mills-class-types/README.md

 While this has a personal purpose for my own use, it also shows a simple working example of how to wrap selected content with an element, and add a class.
 Something that does have many use cases beyond something as trivial as this example.

+Personally, I'll use this package as is... but for others, it is a simple and working example of how to write your own addon for Bard in Statamic 3.

 ## Installation

 Install it via the composer command